4 Action Packed Days in Mexico City

 The Temple of the Feathered Serpent was the most decorated, adorned with lots of stone statues.

-Although the pyramids look like a difficult climb, it was easier than we expected.
+Although the pyramids look like a difficult climb, it was easier than expected.
 If you want to climb them, but are concerned, go early in the morning before it gets too hot, and take it slow.
 There are plenty of spots to step to the side and rest as you make your way up.
 The views are worth the climb.

 We hit some traffic coming back into Mexico City, but Jesús got us back safely to the hotel.
 I want to take another moment to say, if you are looking for a private tour guide for Teotihuacan or anything else in Mexico City, give Jesús a shout!